Shyam844/insurance_risk_assessment/README.txt

 To-do
 -----
-ELM with an argument - accelerator="GPU" to use the GPU; install skcuda on compute node for this
+1. ELM with an argument - accelerator="GPU" to use the GPU; install skcuda on compute node for this; mail IT Helpdesk for the same.

+2. Couldn't clone git repo on compute node; mail IT Helpdesk.

+3. Make code more object oriented by maintaining classes in separate files like Database, ELM, SVM etc

+4. Tune neurons, act_func for ELM

+5. Instead of writing results/observations in README, maintain a google doc